Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 ## Lesson 1: Version Control

 Version control is a simple concept.
 It is like the super version of `ctrl + z`.
-If you haven't learnt [git](https://git-scm.com/) yet or any other version control tool i highly recommend it.
+If you haven't learnt [git](https://git-scm.com/) yet or any other version control tool I highly recommend it.
 That is how ever a bit to much to go through for to day.

 So what is the _now_ option?
 Folders.
 When you are trying to fix your programming assignment (due tomorrow) or fixing performance issues in you hobby project.
 Copy the source folder and give it a name like `2017-10-19-21:34-working-asssignment-3-done` or `2017-10-20-23:56-broken-fiddeling-with-padding`.
 This will help you greatly in being able to take large (uncomfortable) steps without loosing working versions.
-So now you can always revert your work to a known working state and also answer "when did i change this?".
+So now you can always revert your work to a known working state and also answer "when did I change this?".

 one last note, save and make versions often.